Learn-TypeScript/understanding-typescript/README.md

         - More on (JS) Classes: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes
         - More on TS Interfaces: https://www.typescriptlang.org/docs/handbook/interfaces.html
 6.  - **Advanced Types**
-        - **intersection types**: Allow as to combine other types.
+        - Intersection types: Allow as to combine other types.
 They are close related to interface inheritance.
 But with interfaces we use more code.
 Note: You can use intersection types not only with objects but with any types. eg with union types you get the types that 2 union types have in common.
-        - **type guards**:
+        - Type guards:
             1. `typeof`
             2. `in`
             3. `instanceof`
+        - Discriminated Unions: It's a pattern to use with union types and make working with type guards easier.